 I am a freelance photographer and web-graphic designer.

-I worked four years for the Olympic Games “Athens 2004” as a web designer, which was a unique experience within a great team of people motivated with passion for the revival of the Olympic Games and with a vision to make the best Olympic Games that were ever organized.
+I worked for years for the Olympic Games “Athens 2004” as a web designer, which was a unique experience within a great team of people motivated by a passion for the revival of the Olympic Games and with a vision to make the best Olympic Games that were ever organized.

-Since then, I have worked as a freelancer in many projects in Greece and since 2005, I am a partner at the real estate company of my family.
+Since then, I have worked as a freelancer on many projects in Greece and since 2005, I am a partner in the real estate company of my family.

 What is the best time to visit Greece?

 Greece is a place to visit in any season.
 It has mild winters with snow up in the mountains and at the same time, not very cold weather near the sea.
-I love autumn and spring at the mainland of Greece and summer at the Greek islands.
+I love autumn and spring on the mainland of Greece and summer on the Greek islands.

-What are favorite restaurants and/or cafes in Athens?
+What are your favorite restaurants and/or cafes in Athens?

 Where in Greece would you suggest a traveler to stay?

-If you are not a sail person, then do a road trip in the main land or the island Crete where you will discover ancient monuments, sandy beaches, very hospitable people and very picturesque villages.
+If you are not a sailing person, then do a road trip to the mainland or the island Crete where you will discover ancient monuments, sandy beaches, very hospitable people and very picturesque villages.

 If you decide to visit during winter, the north of Greece and the north west of Greece are perfect for snow vacations.
-For example, the village Nymfaio – near Kastoria city and Florina city – it’s like from a fairytale with beautiful architecture and delicious cuisine.
+For example, the village Nymfaio – near Kastoria city and Florina city – it’s like a fairy tale with beautiful architecture and delicious cuisine.